Artefacts

 Physical artefact

-The object that turns the message into something tangible
+The object that gives the argument tangible weight

 Across the media pieces